 We are subject to income and other taxes in the United States federal jurisdiction and various local, state and foreign jurisdictions.
 Our effective tax rate in the future could be adversely affected by changes to our operating structure, changes in the mix of earnings in countries with differing statutory tax rates, changes in the valuation of deferred tax assets (such as net operating losses and tax credits) and liabilities, changes in tax laws and the discovery of new information in the course of our tax return preparation process.
-In particular, the carrying value of deferred tax assets, which are predominantly related to our operations in the United States, is dependent on our ability to generate future taxable income of the appropriate character in the relevant jurisdiction.
+In particular, the carrying value of deferred tax assets is dependent on our ability to generate future taxable income of the appropriate character in the relevant jurisdiction.